2006 Energy Standards

 In many cases involving a retrofit, the old size line set may be inadequate for the larger coils and refrigerant charge of new equipment.
 Finally, another factor involving the cost of the installation could be the thermostat.
 Many new systems come with diagnostic control boards.
 A new digital thermostat can take advantage of the diagnostics and cut down on maintenance calls or diagnostic time.
 This means savings for the consumer and peace of mind to know their equipment is running properly.

-As more manufactures change from production of 10 SEER equipment to 13 SEER equipment the consumer should see some savings in the price, but the overall cost of all heat and air equipment will rise beginning this year.
+As more manufacturers change from production of 10 SEER equipment to 13 SEER equipment the consumer should see some savings in the price, but the overall cost of all heat and air equipment will rise beginning this year.
 The price of metal continues to impact the cost of equipment and as stated in the paragraph above, the 13 SEER equipment is normally larger than the comparable 10 SEER equipment (i.e. more metal in manufacturing).
-So, in conclusion there is going to be a trade off facing builders, homeowners and heat and A/C contractors in the near future.
+So, in conclusion, there is going to be a trade-off facing builders, homeowners, and heat and A/C contractors shortly.
 The technology to save 30% on energy consumption will be the standard as mandated by the Department of Energy.
-But, to achieve that energy savings, it will impact the up front cost of installation.
-If you have any questions on the standard you can give us a call or type in “13 SEER” on the search section of the DOE's web site at www.doe.gov.
+But, to achieve that energy savings, it will impact the upfront cost of installation.
+If you have any questions on the standard you can give us a call or type in “13 SEER” on the search section of the DOE's website at www.doe.gov.